MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-tpm-requesttpmstatechange.md

 ---
-Description: 'Requests that the state of the TPM be changed to the value specified in the RequestedTPMState parameter.' ms.assetid: '7ad8bf4e-6263-45d5-8f33-fb842bbf1f1a'
+Description: Requests that the state of the TPM be changed to the value specified in the RequestedTPMState parameter. ms.assetid: 7ad8bf4e-6263-45d5-8f33-fb842bbf1f1a
-title: 'RequestTPMStateChange method of the CIM\_TPM class'
+title: RequestTPMStateChange method of the CIM\_TPM class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RequestTPMStateChange method of the CIM\_TPM class